2021 NBA Finals: Game 5

+A day before the start of Game 5, the formerly tentatively named Phoenix Suns Arena would officially receive the new name of the Footprint Center, which went into effect in time for Game 5 of the NBA Finals to begin.
 With Milwaukee leading by one with about 16 seconds remaining in the game, Holiday stole the ball from Phoenix's Booker and passed to Antetokounmpo for an alley-oop and a free throw (fouled by Paul on the finish) to secure the game for a 123–119 Bucks' win and a 3–2 series lead.
 Milwaukee recovered from an early 16-point deficit to outscore Phoenix 87–57 from the start of the second quarter to around the nine-minute mark of the fourth quarter.
 The Suns were down 10 with 3 1/2 minutes left in the game before a basket by Paul cut it to 120–119 with 56 seconds to play.
 Holiday had 27 points, 13 assists and three steals.
 Antetokounmpo had 32 points, nine rebounds and six assists, and Middleton finished with 29 points.
 Booker had a game-high 40 points, his second-straight contest with at least 40.